 Note: I would like to share with you through these few words, photographs and hyperlinked websites, a 3 Dimensional experience as though you were actually there with us.
-Click on any photograph and it should enlarge to different size ….. at least half screen or size full screen.
-It will be clearer in detail than the photo on the post.
-It will be as if you were really there looking at the actual scene.
+To see each photograph in a very clear way as though you were with us by clicking the right side of your cursor.
+It should say: ‘Open in a new window’ or ‘Open image in a new tab‘.
+Look at the tab on the edge of the upper screen.
+Each photograph will come up very clear.
 You are an arm chair traveller with us.

-If you would also like to see the post in a larger or smaller size, I suggest you follow this procedure: If you right-handed, with your left hand, press down continuously on the Control Function Key with your left hand and with your right hand, move the little cursor wheel either forwards or backwards to make the text in the post larger or smaller.
+If you would also like to see the post in a larger or smaller size, I suggest you follow this procedure: If you right-handed, with your left hand, press down continuously on the Control Function Key with your left hand and with your right hand, move the little cursor wheel either forwards or backward to make the text in the post larger or smaller.

 ….
 The Rodin Museum Houses Sculptures by Auguste Rodin (1840-1917) the French artist …….. see the websites: